top of page

 What's in it?

 Raw cane sugars usually have less than 2% molasses, which gives them a delicate flavor and a color ranging from blond to light brown.
-They are slightly less refined but more processed than the unrefined sweeteners listed first in this post as they generally contain 97 to 99% sucrose.
+They are slightly less refined but more processed than the unrefined sweeteners listed first in this post, as they generally contain 97 to 99% sucrose.

 How to recognize it in stores?

 Raw sugars are also called turbinado, demerara, evaporated cane juice, dried cane syrup, dehydrated cane juice, less processed cane sugar, washed sugar, natural cane sugar, and single-crystallization sugar.
-I made a video showcasing the names of dozens of raw sugars here.
+I made a video showcasing the names of dozens of raw sugars HERE.

 Their crystals size varies from medium to coarse.
 Coarse crystals are sparkly, light to medium brown in color.
 Medium-size crystals (slightly larger than table sugar) are blonde to pale brown.

-What is Refined Sugar?
+4. What Is Refined Sugar?

 What is the top refined sugar brand?